The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 ### Use Your Cooldowns

-A common mistake amongst new Ninjas is severely drifting oGCDs such as Trick Attack, Bunshin, Dream Within A Dream, etc. Unless you know that drifting or moving a cooldown won’t cost you a use or are expecting a certain kill time, then don’t do it.
+A common mistake among new Ninjas is severely drifting oGCDs such as Trick Attack, Bunshin, Dream Within A Dream, etc. Unless you know that drifting or moving a cooldown won’t cost you a use or are expecting a certain kill time, then don’t do it.
 Due to the high-burst nature of the job, we’re reliant on our oGCDs and fitting damage into burst.
 Drifting your cooldowns may force you to lose a use or have your damage fall out of Trick Attack and/or other raid buffs.
 Every lost use of a cooldown or burst ability drifted out of buffs causes a significant loss to your personal damage.

 ### What if my cooldowns become misaligned from Trick?